 Our four main responsibilities:

 1. Prevention and care for health problems experienced by staff and students.

 2. Promotion of the health and well-being of staff and students.

 3. Ensuring that the food and drink provided on campus meets stringent standards of quality, safety and hygiene.

 4. Ensuring that appropriate medical supplies and first aid equipment and facilities are available on campus.

-ENGLISH FOR SPEAKERS OF OTHER LANGUAGES (ESOL)The ESOL program is designed to give additional English language support to newly enrolled students with limited English proficiency.
-ESOL helps those students function successfully in school life as quickly as possible.
-Typically students are in ESOL support for 1-2 years.
+ENGLISH AS AN ADDITIONAL LANGUAGE (EAL)The EAL program is designed to give additional English language support to newly enrolled students with limited English proficiency.
+EAL helps those students function successfully in school life as quickly as possible.
+Typically students are in EAL support for 1-2 years.

 Please help us to meet the different needs of our student population by being aware of what is on offer and by bringing to our attention any students who could benefit from the services we provide.
 We are here to help!

 Roos Burmanje, EAL Senior School Teacher - email@example.com